 Before you begin

-Before you begin this tutorial, use the Google Cloud Platform Console to create or select a project and enable billing.
+Before you begin this tutorial, use the Google Cloud Console to create or select a project.

 In this tutorial, you use a locally hosted Jupyter notebook.
-Complete the following steps to install Jupyter, set up authentication, and install the required Python libraries.
+Complete the following steps to install Jupyter and set up authentication.

 Follow the installation instructions in the Jupyter documentation to install Jupyter.